LoginRadius/engineering-portal/content/blog/how-does-bitwise-xor-work/index.md

 Result:            0000 0010 	=> 2
 ```

-*Here the  MSB bit of result will denote the sign and the  rest of the bits will denote the value of the final result.*
+*Here, the MSB bit of result will denote the sign and the rest of the bits will denote the value of the final result.*
 XOR sign table could be useful to understand the sign of result:
 |       X         |Y|X^Y|
 |----------------|-------------------------------|-----------------------------|